Recording Our History

 If you would like to view our electronic archives, visit our Electronic Archives page.

 Historic photographs and archival items are displayed within the School.
-Archival records are regularly used within the School Curriculum, especially within the Primary School and the Year 7 programme.
+Archival records are regularly used within the School Curriculum, especially within the Primary School and the Year 7 program.
 Student volunteers assist in the management of the current photo collection.
 These students learn basic archival skills and their time counts towards their community service commitment.

 Archival resources are used for articles such as those published in the Grammarian and images are used to complement student and staff celebrations and reunions.
 Donations are welcome and received by the School Archivist under our School Archive Collection Policy.